-This is a book that requires deep concentration, discipline, and a willingness to slog through the tangled organization and plodding academic language to arrive at its ideas.
+Nothing Ever Dies is a book that requires deep concentration, discipline, and a willingness to slog through the tangled organization and plodding academic language to arrive at its ideas.
 But those ideas are worth the effort.

-Nguyen argues for the acceptance of our inner barbarian.
-Once we accept our own capacity for brutality, and our long history of barbarism, we actually become more human, which means we become more compassionate and understanding toward our enemies.
-On the other hand, if we continue to emphasize the inhumanity of “the other,” while refusing to acknowledge our inhumanity, we will continue to perpetuate war, the military-industrial complex, and inequality (the primary cause of war).
+The main thesis of Nothing Ever Dies, which is repeated too often, is that all participants in any past conflict need to accept their own inhumanity.
+This inhumanity is the savage, primordial primate that co-inhabits our soul alongside our empathetic angel.
+Once we make peace with our own capacity for brutality, we actually become more human, which means we become more compassionate and understanding toward our enemies.
+However, if we continue to emphasize the inhumanity of “the other,” while refusing to acknowledge our own inhumanity, we will continue to perpetuate war, the military-industrial complex, and inequality (the primary cause of war).

-Nguyen does not shame us for our complicity, since he acknowledges that he too is a beneficially of the military-industrial complex.
+Nguyen does not shame us for our complicity, since he acknowledges that he too is a beneficiary of the military-industrial complex.
 He simply asks us to be aware of our shared responsibility for America’s perpetual wars.
 He also subtly challenges the reader to think of all the ways the military-industrial complex has influenced his or her life, either positively or negatively.

 Nguyen believes the “Vietnam War” purposely ignores the American bombing of Laos and Cambodia, which resulted in about a million deaths; it pays little heed to the many nationalities that fought in the war; and it emphasizes America’s losses over the losses suffered by refugees, the Indochinese peasantry, and the Cambodian victims of genocide.

 According to Nguyen, the “Vietnam War” is both nationalistic and problematic.
-A proper, just name for the war would be more inclusive, recognizing all victims and victimizers; its borders would go far beyond Vietnam, to include all the nations caught up in the violence and its aftermath; and it would not be so limited in time.
-Instead, it would recognize that the war had been preceded by war; and the war that ended in 1975 bled into other wars – including the wars of the 1970s between Vietnam and Cambodia and between China and Vietnam.
+A proper, just name for the war would be more inclusive, recognizing all victims and victimizers; its borders would go far beyond Vietnam, to include all the nations caught up in the war’s violence and its aftermath; and it would not be so limited in time.
+Instead, it would recognize that the war had been preceded by war; and the war that ended in 1975 bled into other wars – including the wars of the late 1970s between Vietnam and Cambodia and between China and Vietnam.
 Nguyen does not suggest a new, just name for the war – and that is good – because it reveals his humility.
-A just name for a war as far-reaching as the one in Indochina cannot be created by one individual nor one nation; rather, it must emerge from an ongoing, equitable negotiation among the historical actors.
+A just name for a war as far-reaching as the one in Indochina cannot be established by one individual nor one nation; rather, it must emerge from an ongoing dialogue among the historical actors.

 But art can only take us so far.
-Eventually, we must take our enhanced awareness out into the world and act upon it, practicing multiple forms of peaceful resistance to the war machine and all of its corollary institutions.
+Eventually, we must take our enhanced awareness out into the world and act upon it, practicing multiple forms of peaceful resistance to the war machine and its corollary institutions.

 Ultimately, our pursuit of a lasting peace should lead us to a radical, pure forgiveness of “the other” – a forgiveness that asks nothing from the recipient.
-Is this unrealistic?
+Is such forgiveness possible?
 Is it too good to be true?
 How do we forgive Ho Chi Minh or Pol Pot or Lyndon Baines Johnson or Richard M. Nixon?
-Nguyen responds to the skeptic in all of us with the following statement.
-“Why is it possible to murder millions and yet impossible to imagine pure forgiveness…?
+Nguyen responds to the skeptic in all of us with the following statement: “Why is it possible to murder millions and yet impossible to imagine pure forgiveness…?
 Shouldn’t mass murder be impossible? …It is perpetual war that is unrealistic.
 Perpetual war is madness, engineered in the national language of bureaucracy and the high-flown rhetoric of nationalism and sacrifice, operating through campaigns that could lead to human extermination.
 This madness can only be matched by the logic of perpetual peace and the excessive, utopian commitment to a pure forgiveness, which the species needs to survive.
 If we wish to live, we need a realism of the impossible.”